How To Update The Theme

 Step 3 - Retrieve the theme files you've just downloaded.
 If you've downloaded the installable WordPress file, then you do not need to extract it.
 If you've downloaded the Full Theme Package, you have to extract it once to access the secondary installable 'Avada.zip' file.

 Step 4 - To install, navigate to the WordPress Dashboard > Appearance > Themes section of your installation and click the 'Add New' button near the top of the page.
 Then click the 'Upload Theme' button.

 Step 5 - Click on the 'Choose File' button and select the installable 'Avada.zip' file and upload.
 Once uploaded, click 'Install Now'.

 Step 5 - When this has completed successfully, re-activate the theme by clicking the 'Activate' button.

 Step 6 - Don't forget to update the required plugins.

-Installing The Required Plugins
+Updating The Required Plugins